Eptwalabha/template-nokiajam/README.md

 Starter for the nokia game jam 6 made for Godot 4.2

-This is best suited for a 2D game.

 # How to use it ?

 This project is set to run `main.tscn` on startup.
 The `Main` scene's structure is as followed: